-Join John Helfen for an in-depth discussion in this video Customizing the toolbars, part of Up and Running with Autodesk Inventor.
+Join John Helfen for an in-depth discussion in this video Customizing the toolbars, part of Learning Autodesk Inventor.

 Now that we have an understanding of the Ribbon bar and Quick Access Toolbar, I want to talk…a little bit about how to customize those items.…Now, I wouldn't recommend going in and customizing everything right out of the gate.
 I think…it's important that you understand what the tools are, where they are located, and use…them for a bit before you make a decision to actually start customizing the interface.…The last thing you want to do is, by mistake, think that you're not going to use a feature,…customize the interface, and forget that, that feature even exists.…What I am going to do is begin editing a part, because I think there's a specific location…in the part editing environment that is a valid place where you might want to make a…change to the interface.…